miker704/Strife/patches.md

     - Fixed the button messages on both create dm modal on home bar and nav bar to display create dm or create group dm based on the number of users selected.
     - Added Online/Offline Status in create dm Server modal via dmServer nav bar.
     - Added Online/Offline Status in create dm Server modal via home nav bar.
+    - Added a variety of various style options for online and offline status for various modals.

 ## Backend Changes